julian-schneider/ontology-cv-integrator/README.md

 # Adds Controlled Vocabularies to BFO

 Reads controlled vocabulary contents from Excel spreadsheets, transforming them into valid [Quick Term Template](http://robot.obolibrary.org/template) files.
-Optionally runs uses ROBOT's template function to insert them into an empty ontology that imports BFO.
+Optionally runs uses ROBOT's template function to insert them into an .owl ontology file.

-As an example, `example-qtts.json` creates the FSKX Ontology from the spreadsheet `Controlled_Vocabularies_Master_Table_V1.04` ([source](https://foodrisklabs.bfr.bund.de/controlled-vocabularies/))
+`fskxo-instructions.json` is used to create the FSKX Ontology from the spreadsheet `Controlled_Vocabularies_Master_Table_V1.04` ([source](https://foodrisklabs.bfr.bund.de/controlled-vocabularies/)), and can serve as an example for usage.

 ## Prerequisites